You are viewing a story from harrypotterfanfiction.com

 "Watch it!"
-I flip my hair off my face.
+I flip my hair off my face, only for the black fly-aways to land across my eyes.
 "I don't understand why you continue to deny our banter.
 Clearly you like it.
-Maybe saying you don't makes you feel like you're better than me, but mostly it makes you a hypocrite.
+Maybe saying that you don't makes you feel like you're better than me, but mostly it makes you a hypocrite.
 Like how you continue playing the girlfriend charade just to bait me."

+He chuckles.
 "I never said it's a charade."

 "You never denied it.
 Please, don't even try to retract it.
 She's obviously imaginary."

-"Maybe imaginary," he corrects.
-"You're not sure.
+"Maybe imaginary.
+You're not sure.
 If you were sure, you wouldn't keep bringing her up; you'd already have your story.
 Albus Potter: Imaginary Girlfriend."

+His crossed arms loosen when he sits up straighter, and I become conscious of exactly how cramped this bench is.
+Moving isn't an option.
+I either bump into him or jam my shoulder against the wall.
 This is why banter isn't meant for close quarters.
 Wit goes out the window and it becomes more about jostling elbows, intimidation tactics, who's less edgy with personal space.
-I can play that game, but I prefer not to.
-This time, I lack options.
+I can play that game, but I don't like to.

 I twirl a finger in the air and dig it into his chest.
 "This isn't about the girlfriend."
 I catch the cocky glint in his eye, and he must think I'm trying to change the subject to cover my failed bluff.
 He would be correct.
 "Not the girlfriend or the banter or even my newspaper.
 This is about which one of us is more stubborn."

 He's not the least bit fazed.
 No, his smile even broadens a little.
 It's different close up.
 I can see every muscle twitch, every shift in demeanor, every drop of self-satisfaction.
 "You talk a lot, Fitzgerald.
 But you don't really say anything."
 He lifts my finger and pushes it away with a shockingly cool palm.
 "Like how you duel and play chess.
 Make a lot of fancy moves to distract your opponent—keep them guessing—and if you stall long enough, maybe you'll have an actual attack in mind."

-The sharpness he ends with suddenly makes me parched, and I swallow and lick my lips.
+"I won that chess game!"
+But the sharpness he ended with suddenly makes me parched, and I swallow and lick my lips.
 "Think you've figured me out?"
 I say airily.

-"No. I don't have to.
-It's your job to figure me out, isn't it, Head Editor?"
+"I don't need to.
+It's your job to figure me out, isn't it, Editor-in-Chief?"

 "If you think I'll treat you like some prize, you are sorely—"

 "Blame others.
 You like to do that, too."
 He points a finger straight where my heart would be, if I had one.
 "It's never your fault—it's the public's fault.
 You're only there to meet their demands."

 "What?
 No comeback?
 You could be brilliant, Fitzgerald.
 You're clever.
-But you choose to roll in the mud.
-And I've got no respect for that."
+But you choose to roll in the mud and I've got no respect for that."

 He's trying to change me.